NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Shining Shield.md

 * * *

 **Effect** You shout an oath to protect the innocent and weak, and the shield gives off bright light.
-All enemies in a 30-foot emanation around you must attempt a DC 27 Will check save, with the following effects.
+All enemies in a @Template\[emanation|distance:30\] around you must attempt a DC 27 Will check save, with the following effects.

 * * *